chocolatey/choco-wiki/HelpersGetChecksumValid.md

 Accept Pipeline Input? | false

 ###  -Checksum [\<String\>]
-The value of the checksum to test against File.
+The expected checksum hash value of the File resource.
+The checksum type is covered by ChecksumType.

 Property               | Value
 ---------------------- | -----